Coal Glen mine disaster: Response and effects

-The day of the disaster, the United States Bureau of Mines dispatched a special railway car from Thomas, West Virginia carrying special rescue equipment to North Carolina.
-It arrived in Raleigh the following day.
+Rescue efforts were undertaken shortly after the third explosion in the Coal Glen mine by workers from the nearby Cumnock operation.
+The day of the disaster, the United States Bureau of Mines dispatched a railway car from Thomas, West Virginia carrying special rescue equipment to North Carolina.
+It arrived in Coal Glen the following day.
 North Carolina Governor Angus Wilton McLean ordered troops from Fort Bragg to control the gathering crowd at the site and authorized rescue equipment to be flown into Sanford.
 Rescue efforts were led by State Adjutant-General John Van Bokkelen Metts and a group of engineers.
 Civic organizations from Sanford helped establish a first aid station at the mine surface.
+Recovery efforts ceased in the evening of May 30.

 The Chatham County recorder of deeds issued 53 death certificates in relation to the event, but the real death total is not known.
 About 70 miners were working the shift, and contemporary newspaper reports offered higher counts.
 Local publications reported that several bodies were recovered in the months after the explosion and quietly buried.
 Seven workers scheduled for the shift were not present at the time of the explosion.
 Researcher Forest Hazel wrote that since many of the men working in the mines were unmarried, it is possible that some were not identified as missing.
 About half the men killed were white, the others black.
 Several mules were also killed in the explosion, and their remains were left underground.